william-wayland/sspge/README.md

 Example One: High drag on the little balls.
 You can see how the system falls into the lowest energy state (a big ball); much like how planets are formed.

 ![](gifs/Orbit.gif)
 Example Two: The orbit preset.
-The green object is massive compared to the red (x50000), but notice the small procession of the green ball as the much smaller mass influences it.
+The green ball is massive compared to the red (x50000), but notice the small procession of the green ball as the much smaller mass influences it.

+## PID

+I created a simple PID controller for a ball to follow the mouse.